leetgrind/TestingAssignment5/Readme.md

 **Tasks:**

 1.  **DLL/JAR Integration:**
-    * Create a test application (in any language that can interact with a DLL) to utilize the "SmartLock.dll.".
+    * Create a test application (in any language that can interact with a DLL) to utilize the "leetgrind.dll.".
 The DLL is compiled using `DotNet 8.0`
     * If you are using Java create an application in any language that can interact with JAR.
 The JAR is compiled using `JDK 21.0.6`
 2.  **State Transition Analysis:**
     * Analyze the behavior of the lock system by interacting with its public methods.